WinWarbler Logging

 Generating DX Spots

-Depressing the CTRL key while clicking the Spot button will prompt you to specify the spot notes.
-If you want SpotCollector to generate a local spot rather than one sent to all clusters, depress the ALT key or the SHIFT key while clicking the Spot button.
+If you want SpotCollector to generate a local spot rather than one sent to all clusters, depress the Alt key or the Shift key while clicking the Spot button.

 Keyboard Shortcuts